simon-nguyen-goldenowl/test-webflow/TOSJP.md

         further exercise of that right.

-    5. A person who is not subject to these Terms shall have no right under the Contracts (Rights of Third Parties) Act (Cap.
-53B of Singapore) to enforce or enjoy the benefit of any terms under these Terms.
+    5. A person who is not subject to these Terms shall have no right to enforce or enjoy the benefit of any terms under these Terms.

     6. Nothing in these Terms shall be deemed to constitute or imply any partnership, joint venture, agency, fiduciary relationship